Fields of Study: Humanities, Social Sciences, Science

 If you have advanced Chinese language skills, you’ll be eligible to take regular Peking University courses in select fields taught in Chinese.
-If you plan to take regular Chinese-taught undergraduate courses, you’ll need a special certificate or pass the Chinese language placement test held at the beginning of each semester.
+If you plan to take regular Chinese-taught undergraduate courses, you’ll need either a special certificate or to pass the Chinese language placement test held at the beginning of each semester.

 Coursework Taught in English

-Chinese language study may be supplemented by a choice of one or two courses taught in English.
 The Peking University "On China Series" consists of English-taught courses specially designed for international students.
 These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.